TalkeenAhmadNomani/TalkeenAhmadNomani/README.md

 →Worked closely with the design team and project manager, improving collaboration and communication skills.
 →Strengthened expertise in React Hooks, Context API, and component reusability.

-## Frontend Development Intern | NEXPAN technologies

-📅 Duration: 1 month

-🔧 Tech Stack: HTML, CSS, JavaScript
-→Developed a portfolio website, an interactive quiz application, and a landing page for the startup.
-→Gained hands-on experience in responsive web design and UI/UX principles.

 # Notable Projects🚀

 ## AI-Powered Text-to-Image Generator